UX Tablet Prototyping Box

 For this project, I had some 2×2” laying around as well that I incorporated here without much additional planning.
 For your project though, you could stick with 1×2”s and be fine; the thicker material doesn’t provide better (or worse) structural integrity.

 Each of these four pieces are going into the top and bottom corners of the box.
-This provides you with something to mount the plywood pieces
+This provides you with something to mount the plywood pieces to as you assemble it.
+(Figure 4)

 - At this point, my materials were as follows: